WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 The only disadvantage I can think of is: No VPN support, unless you're making your own DNS.

-If you are hesitant of the WhySooooFurious Configuration Profile, open it up using Notepad or TextEdit!
+If you are hesitant of the WhySooooFurious Configuration Profile, open it up using Notepad or TextEdit and see what's inside!

 If you have any issues, requests or ideas please make an issue here on GitHub.

 ## How does this method work?
-By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate, the WhySooooFurious Configuration Profile blocks Apple servers from contacting your device about the revoked certificate which in turn lets you use the apps for however long as you'd like.
+By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate, the WhySooooFurious Configuration Profile redirects and prevents Apple servers from contacting your device about the revoked certificate which in turn lets you use the apps for however long as you'd like.

 ## Before we start
 - This might not work for you if you've been using other enterprise sideloaders as the certificates might be revoked!